-The Business and Human Resources education program has been redesigned to equip senior HR leaders with the most up-to-date business knowledge and skills needed to operate in today’s rapidly changing, global business environment.
-By attending this program, senior HR leaders will add many business competencies to their repertoire of human resource management skills and will learn how to move their organizations forward.
+The Business & Human Resources program is a business program for senior HR professionals.
+It is designed to provide senior HR leaders with the most up-to-date business knowledge and skills needed to operate in today’s rapidly changing, global business environment.
+While not designed specifically for human resource professionals, the Executive Development Institute also offers the critical knowledge and skills HR leaders need to move their organizations forward.

-The business world is changing - globalization, economic downturns, demographic shifts, talent shortages, increasing regulation and new technologies - all leading to global, business innovations that impact the workplace.
+The business world is changing - globalization, economic downturns, demographic shifts, talent shortages, increasing regulation, and new technologies - all leading to global, business innovations that impact the workplace.
 More than ever, senior HR leaders and managers need to understand how developments in the external environment impact their organizations as they are called upon to make human capital decisions that drive their organizations’ top and bottom lines.
+The Executive Development Institute provides a broad business perspective to help HR leaders navigate the modern global business landscape.

 Senior HR leaders who want to: